 This e-commerce growth flies in the face of the pessimistic business predictions filling column inches right now.
 It proves that there are opportunities out there – It’s just about harnessing the potential.

 Whilst it’s encouraging to see that one industry is thriving in the throes of the COVID-19 outbreak, what happens in our post-pandemic world?
 What can retailers be doing now to foster sustained e-commerce growth?
 How can retailers guarantee success in the long term, long after the coronavirus has come and gone?

-The answer lies in localisation.
+The answer lies in localization.

-Every little helps?: Localisation, e-commerce and Tesco
+Every little helps?: Localization, e-commerce and Tesco

 At the beginning of March, Tesco quietly pulled out of all Asian markets after agreeing to sell its Thailand and Malaysia-based businesses to CP Group.
 This comes after Tesco sold its remaining stake in the Chinese market in February and withdrew from South Korea back in 2015.

 This retreat comes as no surprise to those following European grocers’ activities in Asian markets over the past few years.